 USA Hockey’s primary emphasis is on the support and development of grassroots hockey programs.
-Its cutting-edge American Development Model, which was launched in January 2009, provides associations nationwide with a blueprint for age-appropriate athlete development.
+Its renowned American Development Model provides associations nationwide with a blueprint for age-appropriate athlete development.
 Always a leader in safety, USA Hockey furthered the enhancement of those efforts by advancing the USA Hockey Safe Sport Program in June 2012.

 While youth hockey is a main focus, USA Hockey also has vibrant junior and adult hockey programs that provide opportunities for players of all ability levels.
 The organization also supports a growing disabled hockey program.

 Beyond serving those who play the game at the amateur level, USA Hockey has certification programs for coaches and officials, inclusive of industry-leading online education modules, to ensure standards are met that coincide with the level of play.
 Furthermore, a large focus is put on parent education with equipment needs, rules of the game and parental roles in youth sports among common topics.

-Members of the organization are entitled to many benefits, including a subscription to USA Hockey Magazine, the most widely circulated hockey publication in the world; excess accident, general liability and catastrophic insurance coverage; access to USAHockey.com; and opportunities to participate in USA Hockey National Championships, as well as player development camps.
+Members of the organization are entitled to many benefits, including a subscription to USA Hockey Magazine, the most widely circulated hockey publication in the world; excess accident, general liability and catastrophic insurance coverage; access to USAHockey.com; and opportunities to participate in USA Hockey National Championships, player development camps, as well as other signature events.

 As the National Governing Body for the sport of ice hockey in the United States, USA Hockey is the official representative to the United States Olympic & Paralympic Committee and the International Ice Hockey Federation.
 In this role, USA Hockey is responsible for organizing and training men’s and women’s teams for international tournaments, including the the Olympic and Paralympic Winter Games and IIHF and IPC World Championships.
-USA Hockey also works closely with the National Hockey League and the National Collegiate Athletic Association on matters of mutual interest.
+USA Hockey also works closely with the NHL, NCAA and IPC on matters of mutual interest.

 We seek to attract and build a diverse and inclusive organization and membership at every level.
 We are committed to creating a welcoming environment for all without discrimination on the basis of race, ethnicity, religion, culture, health, veteran status, color, beliefs, physical/cognitive ability, gender, socioeconomic background, sexual identification, social status, and age.